-- help predict which students are well prepared for a particular course or career and/or which students are more likely to be successful - help students choose the most suitable course or career.
+- 1 to measure learning and achievement - The assessment confirms achievement and performance in relation to the knowledge, understanding and skills specified in the syllabus, to the levels described in the grade descriptions. - 2 to show likely future success - The outcomes help predict which students are well prepared for a particular course or career and/or which students are more likely to be successful. - The outcomes help students choose the most suitable course or career.

-Grade Descriptions
+Grade descriptions

-Grade descriptions are provided to give a general indication of the standards of achievement likely to have been shown by candidates awarded particular grades.
-The grade awarded will depend in practice upon the extent to which the candidate has met the assessment objectives overall.
-Shortcomings in some aspects of a candidate's performance in the examination may be balanced by a better performance in others.
+Grade descriptions are provided to give an indication of the standards of achievement candidates awarded particular grades are likely to show.
+Weakness in one aspect of the examination may be balanced by a better performance in some other aspect.